elmahio/documentation/docs/setup-deployment-tracking.md

 (replace `API_KEY` with your API key found on your profile)

 In the example, a simple version string is sent to the API and elmah.io will automatically put a timestamp on that.
-Overriding user information and description, makes the experience withing the elmah.io UI better.
+Overriding user information and description, makes the experience within the elmah.io UI better.
 Pulling release notes and the name and email of the deployer, is usually available through environment variables or similar, depending on the technology used for creating the deployment.

 ### Using Kudu